lucianoiam/dawscript/README.md

 dawscript
 =========
-This project provides an abstraction layer for a small subset of the scripting APIs found in some popular DAWs (Digital Audio Workstations).
+This project provides an abstraction layer for a small subset of the scripting APIs found in some DAWs (Digital Audio Workstations).

 Goals
 -----
 - Control mixer and plugin parameters
 - Create networked user interfaces
-- Run the same unmodified code across multiple DAWs
+- Run the same unmodified code across different DAWs

 Current Features
 ----------------